Danboruya/gr-rnn-sentence-calcification/README.md

 ```

 ## License
-This software is released under thei Apache License 2.0, see LICENSE.
+This software is released under the Apache License 2.0, see LICENSE.